Finding Duplicates at Scale

 The algorithm was fast.
 The app was not.

 The pattern: find a duplicate group, append it to an array, trigger a UI update.
 Find another, append, update.
 Two thousand times in a few seconds.
-Each append forced SwiftUI to diff the entire results array.
-As the array grew, each diff took longer.
+Each append forced SwiftUI to reconcile the entire results list: diffing view identities, running layout, committing the render tree.5 As the array grew, each update took longer.
 The UI thread fell further behind with every result.
 The algorithm was producing answers faster than the screen could show them.
 A performance problem caused by being too fast.
 I did not see that one coming.

 The fix was batching.
 Instead of publishing each result immediately, the worker accumulates results and flushes them to the @MainActor on a 250ms timer.
 The UI updates 4 times per second regardless of how many groups are found between flushes.
-The diff cost becomes constant rather than quadratic.
+The update cost per flush becomes constant rather than growing with the array.

 This pattern is not specific to duplicate detection.
 Anywhere you have a high-frequency producer feeding a SwiftUI consumer, batching is the answer.